Peter Buck

 Peter Lawrence Buck (born December 6, 1956) is an American musician and songwriter.
 He was a co-founder and the lead guitarist of the alternative rock band R.E.M.; he played the banjo and mandolin on several R.E.M. songs.
 Throughout his career with R.E.M.
 (1980–2011), as well as during his subsequent solo career, Buck has been at various times a member of numerous side project groups.
 These groups included Arthur Buck (with Joseph Arthur), Hindu Love Gods, The Minus 5, Tuatara, The Baseball Project, Robyn Hitchcock and the Venus 3, Tired Pony, The No-Ones, and Filthy Friends, each of which have released at least one full-length studio album.
 Additionally, the experimental combo Slow Music have released an official live concert CD.
 Another side project group called Full Time Men released an EP while Buck was a member.
 As well, ad hoc "supergroups" Bingo Hand Job (Billy Bragg and R.E.M.), Musical Kings (Michelle Malone, Peter Buck, John Keane) and Nigel & The Crosses (Robyn Hitchcock, Peter Buck, Glenn Tilbrook and others) have each commercially released one track.
+Buck's latest project as of 2025 is Drink The Sea (with Lizette Garcia, Duke Garwood, Alain Johannes and Barrett Martin), and the band has released a self-titled double album in Autumn 2025.

 Richard M. Nixon, a band Buck founded in 2012 to support the release of his solo album with live gigs, has never issued an official recording.
 Richard M. Nixon consisted of Buck, Scott McCaughey and Bill Rieflin, the same three musicians who comprise The Venus 3.

 Buck has a career as a record producer including releases by Uncle Tupelo, Vigilantes of Love, Dreams So Real, The Fleshtones, The Feelies, and The Jayhawks, as well as a session musician (The Replacements, Billy Bragg, Decemberists and Eels).

 Early life

+Buck was an employee at Wuxtry Records (pictured) in Athens, Georgia when he met Michael Stipe.

 Peter Lawrence Buck was born on December 6, 1956, in Berkeley, California, to Peter and Violet Buck.
 After spending time in Los Angeles and San Francisco, the Buck family moved, via Roswell, Georgia, to Atlanta.
 After graduating with honors from Crestwood High School in 1975, Buck attended Emory University and joined Delta Tau Delta fraternity.
 He eventually dropped out of Emory.
 Buck moved to Athens, Georgia, and attended the University of Georgia as well.
 While in Athens, Buck worked at the Wuxtry Records store, where he met future bandmate Michael Stipe as well as R.E.M.'s future manager, Bertis Downs.